ibmresilient/resilient-community-apps/fn_pa_panorama/README.md

 ---
 ## Uninstall
-* SSH into your Integration Server
+* SSH into your Integration Server.
 * **Uninstall** the package:
   ```
   $ pip uninstall fn-pa-panorama